resteex0/dns-redirectors-report/README.md

 # F- dont trust for any plugin connect to internet
 special internet browsers pluggines as firefox or chrome or IE is hidden agent for bad traffic and redirect dns query to special dns server , should be clean your environement by what you install what you select to work

+# H- host intrustion preventation system or host intrstion detection system for malware and trojan
+yara rules is best and antimalware repestive for yara rule is clamav good choise , if combined clamav and wazuh you will getting highly secure environment after above all steps for defending